triggermesh/test-infra/test/e2e/README.md

 `Context` or `When` block.

-**:information_source: In the context of our framework, a new instance of `framework.Framework`, and therefore a new Kubernetes namespace, is created for each `It` block.
-Consider this when writing tests that create API objects which take a long time to set up.**
+**:information_source: In the context of our framework, a new instance of `framework.Framework`, and therefore a new Kubernetes namespace, is created for each `It` block.** Consider this when writing tests that create API objects which take a long time to set up.
+Here is an [example test][optimized-test] optimized to run each of its specs in the same namespace.

 #### Fail within helpers